deitch/jstree-grid/README.md

 	cellClass: a CSS class to add to each cell in this column (except for the header) - added to the <span>
 	wideCellClass: a CSS class to add to each cell in this column (except for the header) - added to the <div>
 	headerClass: a CSS class to add to the header cell in this column - added to the <div>
-	value: the attribute on the node to use as the value for this cell - entered as the <span> text
+	value: the attribute on the node to use as the value for this cell - entered as the <span> text.
+Can be a string or a function.
 	valueClass: the attribute on the node to use as a class on this cell - added to the <span>
 	valueClassPrefix: a prefix to add to the valueClass to use as a class on this cell
 	wideValueClass: the attribute on the node to use as a class on this cell - added to the <div>